andrew/ultimate-awesome/README.md

 - [awesome-oss-docs](https://github.com/saintmalik/awesome-oss-docs) - 📚 A curated list of awesome open source documentation for people whole love contributing to docs (Documentarians).
 - [awesome-deception](https://github.com/tracebit-com/awesome-deception) - An awesome collection of articles, papers, conferences, guides, and tools relating to deception in cybersecurity.
 - [awesome-vision-to-music-generation](https://github.com/wzk1015/awesome-vision-to-music-generation) - [ISMIR 2025] A curated list of vision-to-music generation: methods, datasets, evaluation and challenges.
-- [awesome-genkit](https://github.com/xavidop/awesome-genkit) - 🔥 List of Genkit talks, plugins, tools, examples & articles!
-Contributions welcome!.
 - [awesome-cryptopunks-bubble](https://github.com/cryptopunksnotdead/awesome-cryptopunks-bubble) - Awesome Matt & John's® Punks Bubble (Anno 2021) - Modern 24x24 Pixel Crypto Art on the Blockchain since 2017 - 10 000 Unique Collectible Characters Generated Algorithmically ++ Bonus: Inside the Matt & John's® CryptoPunksMarket Contract Service And More.
-- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
-This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-sslrec-papers](https://github.com/hkuds/awesome-sslrec-papers) - [ACM CSUR] "A Comprehensive Survey of Self-Supervised Learning for Recommendation".
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.